Course Philosophy & Methodology: Critical Thinking & Life Experiences:

 Students are expected to be in the Dunford Auditorium in the Browning Building by noon on the days of the Forum and are expected to remain until the presentation is over at 12:50.
-Rudeness will NOT be tolerated & may result in immediate expulsion from the class meeting &/or the course at the professor’s discretion.
-Students must come to class on time, take notes (on paper), & remain in class until the end of the session.
-During class students should be polite to one another & the presenting speaker.
-Rudeness includes (but is not limited to) computer usage, laughing, note passing, passively sitting, sleeping, talking, & texting.
+Rudeness will NOT be tolerated and may result in immediate expulsion from the class meeting and/or the course at the professor’s discretion.
+Students must come to class on time, take notes (on paper), and remain in class until the end of the session.
+During class students should be polite to one another and the presenting speaker.
+Rudeness includes (but is not limited to) computer usage, laughing, note passing, passively sitting, sleeping, talking, and texting.
 While talking during presentations is discouraged, questions are highly encouraged at the appropriate times.

 Student evaluation will be based upon the number of presentations attended and written observations.
 Students are also expected to attend and write about two other cultural activities on campus in the St. George community; these activities might include a concert, a play, or an art exhibit.
 Grades will be based on the following general criteria:

 - B: 6 Forums, 2 Cultural Events

 - D: 4 Forums, 2 Cultural Events